mozilla/firefox-translations-training/docs/training-guide.md

 - `0.5` should be a good default value.
 - Noisier datasets like OpenSubtitles should have higher threshold.
-- Set the threshold to `0` to skip cleaning entirely, for example for ParaCrawl dataset that comes already cleaned.
+- Set the threshold to `0` to skip cleaning entirely, for example for ParaCrawl dataset that comes already cleaned by bicleaner.

 ```
   bicleaner: